 Roman polytheists are a diverse group of people.
 For starters, because you’ll find some who disagree with part of what I wrote here and, even among those who do agree, there will still be variety.
 And that’s okay!
 Polytheism is a religious category that embraces the plurality that exists in many gods and hence many agendas, worldviews and values.
 So long as there’s co-existence and mutual respect, there’s nothing wrong with that, because there’s value and beauty in diversity, just as there is in freedom.
 The freedom to build your theology, chose your philosophy, determine your opinion on political, economic and social matters, tie your religion to your country, your region, your city, your home.
 To make it a vibrant part of who you are as an individual, a family member and a citizen of a modern community, not of an anachronically recreated bygone State.

 In these things, Roman polytheists will naturally be different from each other.
 We will not speak the same native language, have the same culture nor see the Gods, the afterlife, the meaning of life, the changes in society, its problems and solutions in the same way.
-This is to be expected, but also embraced, because humans are as diverse as the Gods and that’s a good thing.
-And what binds us all together as a religious community is not matters of faith, morality, language or nationality, but a common ritual protocol that, by virtue of being shared and traditional, connects us with each other – the Gods and those who came before us.
-The living and the dead, the divine and the non-divine, today and yesterday and beyond.
+This is to be expected, but also embraced, because humans are as diverse as the Gods.
+And what binds us all together as a religious community is not matters of faith, morality, language or nationality, but a common ritual protocol that, by virtue of being shared and traditional, connects us with each other – the Gods and those who came before us, the living and the dead, the divine and the non-divine, today and yesterday and beyond.
 That is the orthopraxic unity in our diversity.
 Because there is beauty in plurality and community in shared things.